UNStats/covid-19-response/content/statistical-programmes/interview-with-sir-ian-diamond-national-statistician-of-the-uk.md

 is innovating and working together with the family of National Statistic Institutes around the globe to provide timely and reliable data to monitor and contain the spread of the disease and its socio-economic impacts, and to inform the design of effective recovery policies.
-The following is a slightly edited version of an interview.
+Here you can find the video recording and a slightly edited transcript of the interview.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/scuLpWqVJpU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>